akirarika/milkio/docs/en/docs/model/index.md

 The functions of the batch operation are all **atomic**.
 If the operation on some of the values fails, the previously successful value will be automatically rolled back.

-Instead of manipulating data through the `data` object in the previous article, we actually **prefer** you to use the class Storeage Api.
+Instead of manipulating data through the `data` object in the previous article, we actually **prefer** you to use the API similar to storage object.
 Explicitly called functions are more readable, and are not easily confused with ordinary objects and cause bugs.

 ## Model Methods